NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 ## GDSII File
 ---

 The directional coupler geometry we will investigate is described by the GDSII file [`coupler.gds`](https://github.com/stevengj/meep/blob/master/python/examples/examples/coupler.gds).
-A snapshot of this file open using the free and open-source tool [KLayout](https://www.klayout.de/) is shown below.
+A snapshot of this file viewed using the free and open-source tool [KLayout](https://www.klayout.de/) is shown below.
 The figure labels have been added in post processing.
 The design consists of two identical waveguides which are adiabatically tapered to lie close together such that their modes couple evanescently.
 An input pulse from Port 1 is split in two and exits through Ports 3 and 4.
 The focus is to find the separation distance (d) which maximizes power in Port 4 at the telecommunication wavelength of 1.55 μm.
 More generally, it is possible to have two additional degrees of freedom: (1) the length of the straight waveguide sections in the two regions where the two waveguides are closest and farthest away from each other, and (2) the length of the tapered section (the taper profile is often described by a hyperbolic tangent (tanh) function).

 <center>